heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 Note that we show a route on the map once route calculation is completed.
 In this example, we show only the first calculated route - even if more routes could be found.

 ## Using the TransportModePanel
 As mentioned in the previous section, we want to calculate a route for a specific transportation mode.
-Therefore we have added the `TransportModePanel` HERE Mobile SDK UI Kit component.
+Therefore we have added the `TransportModePanel` MSDKUI.
 By default it shows all supported transportation modes:
 - `RouteOptions.TransportMode.CAR`
 - `RouteOptions.TransportMode.TRUCK`
 - `RouteOptions.TransportMode.PEDESTRIAN`